fujitatomoya/ros2_persist_parameter_server/README.md

 ## Sequence

 1. parameter server is initialized via __params:=<xxx.yaml>
-   this is just a initial parameter to load into the parameter server's memory. at this time, these parameters can be seen from the other nodes.
+   this is just a initial parameter(not persistent) to load into the parameter server's memory.
-2. parameter server loads parameter specified yaml file if existed via --file-path. and then parameter server will overwrite or declare parameters to ROS2 system.
+2. parameter server loads parameter specified yaml file via --file-path. and then parameter server will overwrite or declare parameters.
    (*) at #1 parameters might be overwritten.
 3.  parameter server starts the main loop with callback for parameter changes.
 4.  if the parameter changes are on "/persistent" that will be stored in storage at this time.